Learn about actual and potential costs

 Buyers should list the starting and ending dates of the contract.

 Buyers should include any other benchmark dates that vendors need to be aware of.

 Evaluate major factors to mitigate risk

-Buyers do not face significant risk from the supply chain when purchasing consumer credit reporting services.
-Necessary inputs for acquiring, maintaining and distributing credit data are accessible around the country and are not difficult to obtain, thereby reducing the likelihood that upstream suppliers will disrupt services for buyers.
-Vendors...
+Supply chain risk in the consumer credit reporting services market is low.
+The necessary inputs for acquiring, maintaining and distributing credit data are accessible around the country and are not difficult to obtain, thereby reducing the likelihood of disruptions in the supply chain.
+Vendors source a variety of goods...
 Subscribe to learn more.